mcnole25/multilingual-dictionary/README.md

 PLEASE KEEP IN MIND that not all translations are 100% correct.

 With words that have multiple meanings, please be wise with this material.

+For a pronunciation guide... in Dutch, German & Norwegian, J sounds like a "y".
+In Spanish, it's an "h".

+Dutch has rolled G's while Spanish has rolled R's.
+Some sounds have no English equivalents.